google/syzkaller/sys/README.md

 		type of the object; direction (in/out/inout)
 	"buffer": a pointer to a memory buffer (like read/write buffer argument), type-options: direction (in/out/inout)
-	"string": a zero-terminated memory buffer (no pointer indirection implied) "strconst": a pointer to a constant string, type-options: the underlying string (for example "/dev/dsp")
+	"string": a zero-terminated memory buffer (no pointer indirection implied), type-options: either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags
 	"filename": a file/link/dir name
 	"fileoff": offset within a file
 	"len": length of another field (for array it is number of elements), type-options: